raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 ## Transactions and Operations

-A **database transcation** is a logical unit of work performed on a datbaase and may consist of multiple **operations**.
+A **database transaction** is a logical unit of work performed on a database and may consist of multiple **operations**.
 An **operation** is a smaller unit of work used to complete a transaction.

 ## Key Metrics

 1. **Availability** - percentage of time the suers of the database can access it
-2. **Reliability** - rate of data corruption, unsecure authorizaiton, and recoverabiity
+2. **Reliability** - rate of data corruption, unsecure authorization, and recoverability
 3. **Persistence** - the data can be either written stably to non-volatile memory such as a hard drive or solid state drive (which will retain data even if it is not powered), or to volatile memory (e.g RAM) on in-memory databases that lack persistence.

 ## Database Model